-Our Group embraces risk management as an integral component of our Group's business, operations and decision-making process.
+Our Group embraces risk management as an integral part of our Group's business, operations and decisionmaking process.
 In ensuring that the Group achieves optimum returns whilst operating within a sound business environment, the risk management teams are involved at the early stage of the risk taking process by providing independent inputs including relevant valuations, credit evaluations, new product assessments and quantification of capital requirements.
-These inputs enable the business units to assess the risk-vs-reward of their propositions and thus enable risk to be priced appropriately in relation to the return.
+These inputs enable the business units to assess the risk-vs-reward of their propositions, thus enabling risk to be priced appropriately in relation to the return.